Brianstjames/cybersecurity-portfolio/2025-07-17 DayInReview.md

 Video by "Digital Cloud Training AWS Shared"
 Video Sunny Classroom "Virtualization: Bridged ..."
 A virtual machine is file sitting on a hard-drive per Sunny.
 Video RapidScale "Virtual Desktop Infrastructure (VDI) Explained" (pg.
 25 of slides.)
+Video by AWS Whiteboarding Virtural Private Cloud (VPC) Video Powercert Virtual Private Cloud (VPC)
+Video by ACI Learning "Virtual Machines vs Containers - Which is right for you?"
+Video by IBM VM vs Container & VM vs. Docker
+Video by SimplyExplained What is an API

+VPC is a cloud data center

 Cloud Deployment Models
 - Security Consderations